 Steam is a free gaming platform available for download onto your computer.
 With it, you can buy and download video games — and there are millions to choose from.
 While many of them are appropriate for children, there are plenty that aren’t.
-Fortunately, parents can take control and decide what gets downloaded.
+Fortunately, with Steam parental controls, parents can take control and decide what gets downloaded.

 Any time a person sets up a new Steam account, that account automatically gets full access to everything: the Steam store, all purchased games, and the Steam Community discussions.
 To prevent children from purchasing or accessing inappropriate content on the Steam platform, there is a set of parental controls available known as Steam Family View.